Learning Hidden Markov Models using Non-Negative Matrix Factorization: Numerical examples

 \section{Numerical examples}

 We call an HMM ``Deterministic'' (DHMM) if for each state there exists at most one outgoing transition labeled with the same observable.
 We demonstrate our method on a DHMM, on an HMM that can be transformed into an equivalent DHMM and also on an HMM for which such a transformation does not exist.
-We finally discuss an example that illustrates the situation when rank $<$ prank.
+We finally discuss an example that illustrates the situation when $rank\ <\ prank$.

 It is important to note that the significant metric for learning an HMM is {\em not} the extent to which the transition probabilities are accurately learned but the extent to which the observation statistics are learned.
-This is a consequence of the fact that HMM's with different transition probabilities and different numbers of states can produce observations sequences with the same statistics so that learning a specific transition probability characterization is not a well-posed problem.
+This is a consequence of the fact that HMM's with different transition probabilities and different numbers of states can produce observations sequences with the same statistics so that learning a specific transition probability characterization is not a well-posed problem unless additional constraints to the learning problem are imposed~\cite{ito:1992}.

 In our examples we measure the accuracy of our estimates by computing the I-divergence rate of the finite dimensional distributions associated with the observation process of the original model from those associated with the observation process of the estimated model.
 Formally, each HMM $\lambda$ induces a family of finite dimensional distributions